josh-greaves/darkphoton/README.md

 #### MadGraph
 For limits calculated from MadGraph simulation, run MadGraph (I used v2_9_4) to produce .hepmc output files.
 MadGraph can be temperamental.
 I presume here that the user already has a working version (I have not found a definitive procedure to get it working).
 The gist of it is: Download a clean, new version of MadGraph.
 At the MG5 prompt, Install hepmc, lhapdf, pythia8, madgraph_pythia_interface, madanalysis5; not necessarily in that order.
+When you 'launch' a simulation, the options available should include both madanalysis and pythia.
 The local directory of a working version needs to be zipped up (into "mg5.tgz" in my example) in order to be un-tar'd in 'condor space', when submitting jobs to the cluster.

 #### MadGraph simulation (on lxplus)
 1. Run begin.py.
 This either runs the launch script, or submits to condor.
-NOTE: running begin is designed to launch Madgraph many times, with different input parameters.
+NOTE: running begin.py is designed to launch Madgraph many times, with different input parameters.
 2. The launch scripts (e.g. run_mg5.sh) can be run individually, or the contained commands entered at the MG5 command prompt manually.
 3. .hepmc's will be output in the directory designated in the launch script (e.g. run_mg5.sh)
 #### MadAnalysis5 (on lxplus8)